-Stock Status Year of Most Recent Assessment 2018 Assessment Runs Presented Catch rates from the fixed and random site Marlborough Sounds potting surveys Reference Points Target1: B{MSY} -compatible proxy based on the Marlborough Sounds potting survey (to be determined) Target 2: $F{SB45\%}$ ($F{SB45\%} = 0.26$).
-Soft Limit: 20% B_0 Hard Limit: 10% B_0 Overfishing threshold: $F{SB45\%}$ Status in relation to Target F is Unlikely ($< 40\%$) to be at or below the target Status in relation to Limits Unknown Status in relation to Overfishing Overfishing is Likely (> 60%) to be occurring and overall for the Marlborough Sounds.
+Stock Status

+Year of Most Recent Assessment 2018

+Assessment Runs Presented Catch rates from the fixed-site and random-site Marlborough

+Sounds potting surveys

+Reference Points Target1: B{MSY} -compatible proxy based on the Marlborough Sounds

+potting survey (to be determined)

+Target 2: $F{SB45\%}$ ($F{SB45\%} = 0.26$).

+Soft Limit: 20% B 0

+Hard Limit: $10\% B_0$

+Overfishing threshold: $F{SB45\%}$

+Status in relation to Target F is Unlikely (< 40%) to be at or below the target

+Status in relation to Limits Unknown

+Status in relation to Overfishing Overfishing is Likely (> 60%) to be occurring

+Marlborough Sounds fixed-site and random-site potting survey catch rates of all blue cod by survey year for each region and overall for the Marlborough Sounds.
 Error bars are 95% confidence intervals.
 There were no complete fixed-site surveys in QCH in 1996, PEL in 1996, and DUR from 1995 to 2001.
-For the overall Marlborough Sounds plot, the 2004 and 2007 fixed-site surveys exclude Separation Point, and the random-site surveys exclude Cook Strait, hence the strata are consistent among the surveys for fixed and random site surveys.
+For the overall Marlborough Sounds plot, the 2004 and 2007 fixed-site surveys exclude Separation Point, and the random-site surveys exclude Cook Strait, hence the strata are consistent among the surveys for fixed-site and random-site surveys.

-Fishery and Stock Trends Recent Trend in Biomass or Proxy The Marlborough Sounds fixed site potting survey indices of abundance increased markedly in 2010 in the Queen Charlotte Sound and Pelorus regions following the closure of the fishery in the inner sounds in 2008 (QCH, PEL).
+Fishery and Stock Trends Recent Trend in Biomass or Proxy The Marlborough Sounds fixed-site potting survey indices of abundance increased markedly in 2010 in the Queen Charlotte Sound and Pelorus regions following the closure of the fishery in the inner sounds in 2008 (QCH, PEL).
 The survey indices were stable in the D'Urville region where the fishery remained open (DUR).
 The QCH and PEL fisheries were reopened to a limited size range of blue cod (slot limit) in April 2011 and the estimated 2013 survey abundance in those regions declined, but no change was observed in DUR.
 In 2017, abundance in QCH was not different to 2013, whereas for PEL and DUR abundance was the highest of any of the surveys.
 The overall Marlborough Sounds catch rate from 2004 onward (where survey strata are consistent among surveys) indicates that blue cod were more abundant in 2017 than any of the previous surveys.
 Cook Strait random-site surveys show no trend in abundance from 2010 to 2017.
-There are only two random site surveys for the other regions (2013 and 2017), not enough to comment on trends.
-Recent Trend in Fishing Mortality Regulatory changes to the recreational fishery (e.g. fishery or Proxy closures, changes to MLS and daily bag limits) are likely to have resulted in a reduction in fishing mortality up to April 2011, after which mortality increased with the re-opening of the fishery.
-Fishing mortality was at least twice natural mortality for the random and fixed site surveys in 2017, and the spawning biomass per recruit ratio was 39% (i.e., lower than the target of 45%).
+There are only two random-site surveys for the other regions (2013 and 2017), not enough to comment on trends.
+Recent Trend in Fishing Mortality or Proxy Regulatory changes to the recreational fishery (e.g., fishery closures, changes to MLS and daily bag limits) are likely to have resulted in a reduction in fishing mortality up to April 2011, after which mortality increased with the re-opening of the fishery.
+Fishing mortality was at least twice natural mortality for the random-site and fixed-site surveys in 2017, and the spawning biomass per recruit ratio was 39% (i.e., lower than the target of 45%).
 Other Abundance Indices The mean length of catches taken during the 2010 blue cod potting survey (following the closure) tended to be larger than those observed in previous surveys and this has generally been maintained in 2013 and 2017.
-Trends in Other Relevant - Sex ratio is strongly skewed in favour of males.
-For Marlborough Indicators or Variables Sounds overall, the percent male from random sites surveys in 2013 was 66%, and in 2017 it was 72% (Table 9). - Blue cod catch rates were about 10-fold higher, and length about 5 cm larger overall in the Long Island Marine Reserve (head of QCH) compared to adjacent fished strata in Queen Charlotte Sound.
+Trends in Other Relevant Indicators or Variables - Sex ratio is strongly skewed in favour of males.
+For Marlborough Sounds overall, the percent male from random-site surveys in 2013 was 66%, and in 2017 it was 72% (Table 9). - Blue cod catch rates were about 10-fold higher, and length about 5 cm longer overall in the Long Island Marine Reserve (head of QCH) compared with adjacent fished strata in Queen Charlotte Sound.
 This is a strong indication that fishing pressure has reduced the size and abundance of blue cod in the Marlborough Sounds.